Ricky-pon/hEDDC/README.md

 ## How to use

-To call `./eddc-heuristics/target/release/hEDDC`, you need to specify two fasta files -- reads (strings with complex tandem repeats) and frequent units that occur in complex tandem repeats.
+To call `./eddc-heuristics/target/release/hEDDC`, you need to specify two fasta file, reads (strings with complex tandem repeats) and frequent units that occur in complex tandem repeats.
 They should be both (possibly multi-line) fasta files.
 An example fasta file of reads starts with: